BestTimesToVisit.com Logo

 food

-Experience the flavors of Uganda with a traditional meal at a local restaurant.
-Sample dishes like matoke (steamed plantains), rolex (a savory egg and chapati wrap), and posho (maize flour porridge).
-Ask your server for recommendations and don't hesitate to try something new!
+Savor the authentic flavors of Uganda at a local restaurant.
+Try dishes like matoke (steamed plantains), rolex (a savory egg and chapati wrap), or nyama choma (grilled meat).
+Ask your server for recommendations and don't be afraid to try something new!

 activity